jqczeng/CarND-Advanced-Lane-Lines/README.md

 Perspective Transform:
 ---
-The perspective transform

-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+The perspective transform transforms a 3D image into a "2-D" birds-eye view of the road.
+The lanes can then be detected easier in a 2D image instead of a 3D image.
+The perspective transform is also able to determine the curvature of the lane and vehicle position with respect to center.

-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+Lane Detection:
+---
+A histogram indicates where the lane lines start and can be used as a starting point for determining where the lane lines are.
+Next, a sliding window algorithm finds the location of the line at each section within the image.
+All of the pixels that belong to the left and right lane line are aggregated together and a line polynomial is fitted.